British artists' suppliers, 1650-1950 - S

 Alexander Scott, 78 Princes St (‘opposite the Royal Institution’), Edinburgh 1877-1912.
 Artists' colourman, printseller and picture framemaker.

 Alexander Scott (c.1843-1912) was born in Edinburgh, the son of the landscape painter, John Russell Scott.
-He can be found in census records as an artists’ colourman, from 1861 to 1881 in his father’s household and in 1901 at 13 Duke St. He does not appear to have married.
-He died in 1912 (The Scotsman 3 July 1912).
+He exhibited landscape paintings at the Royal Scottish Academy, 1865-70, before opening his business as an artists’ colourman.
+He can be found in Edinburgh census records as an artists’ colourman: from 1861 to 1881 in his father’s household, in 1861, age 18, in Frederick St, in 1871, age 28, in Dublin St, Edinburgh, and in 1881, age 38, still in Dublin St, in 1901 and 1911 in Duke St with one or more sisters.
+He does not appear to have married.
+He died in 1912 (The Scotsman 3 July 1912), leaving his estate to his sister or, failing her, his brother.

+Trade as a colourman: Scott held an account with Roberson, 1877-1908 (Woodcock 1997).
 Robert Mcgregor’s Great Expectations, exh.1880, bears the stretcher label, Alexander Scott/ Artists Colourman & Printseller/ Picture Frame Maker/ 78 Princes Street/ (Opposite the Royal Institution)/ Edinburgh (National Gallery of Scotland, information from Helen Smailes).
-A printed canvas mark has been recorded, 1882 (information from Cathy Proudlove).
-Scott held an account with Roberson, 1877-1908 (Woodcock 1997).
+A canvas stamp has been recorded, on a work dated 1882 (information from Cathy Proudlove).
+For illustrations see British canvas, stretcher and panel suppliers’ marks: Part 13, Scotland on this website.

 John Scott 1782-1816, George Scott 1814-1831, John Harrison Scott 1831-1841.
 At 419 Strand, London 1782-1788, 417 Strand 1788-1839, 33 Craven St, Strand 1840-1841.
 Watercolour preparers.